MhamadBelal/Survey-Form/README.md

 # Survey-Form

-I will do the same style to following site with my Own hands\
+I will do the same style as the following site form scratch\
 [survey-form.freecodecamp](https://survey-form.freecodecamp.rocks/)